 Psoriasis is classified as an immune modulated inflammatory skin disease.
 In Ayurveda, the function of ojus is compared to immunity.
 Ojus is the subtle essence of all the tissues and is responsible for the state of immunity (Vyadhikshamatva) in the body.

 Our life sustains by the food we eat and drink.
 The food and drinks we consume get converted into nutrients through the digestive process and nourish our body.
 Any disturbance in this process will lead to the manifestation of diseases, including psoriasis.
 To understand this, we need to know how the immune system is formed in our body and how it starts malfunctioning and causing immune-related diseases like psoriasis.

-Our immunity depends solely on the healthy body and mind.
+Our immunity depends solely on a healthy body and mind.

 Development of the Immune system according to Ayurveda

 The food we take undergoes various digestion stages starting from the digestive fire (jataragni to the five elemental fire (panchamahabutagni).